 Uncompromising in both talent and tenacity, recording artist Seunghee Lee is applauded for her expressive playing style; masterful technical skill; and silky, nuanced tone.
 At her core, Seunghee is passionate about using her music to bring comfort and healing to those silently suffering from tragic violence in the world.

 Lee is the founder of Concert for Cause, an intimate home-concert series dedicated to shine a light on current humanitarian issues.
 Lee believes that each individual can contribute to the betterment of our society and she is devoted to use the power of music as a catalyst to awaken the goodness and the philanthropic hearts inside everyone; making a difference, one concert at a time.

 Lee's debut album Brava was produced by multi-Grammy Award winning producer Joanna Nickrenz along with a legendary recording engineer Marc Aubort of Elite Recordings, New York City.
 Upon it's release through Summit Records in 2000, Lee was highlighted as one of ‘Top 30 Classical Stars Under 30’ by San Francisco’s KDFC radio!

-Lee's debut album Brava, released by Summit Records in 2000, saw Lee highlighted as one of ‘Top 30 Classical Stars Under 30’ by San Francisco’s KDFC radio.
-Her long awaited second album Embrace, released by Summit Records in 2011, beautifully showcases the clarinet’s versatility as Lee aims to broaden the clarinet’s repertoire by making premiere recordings of some of the most heart-warming classical compositions originally written for voice, strings and piano.
-With a range of surprising selections on this 18 track album, Embrace soared up the HMV Classical Charts in Hong Kong to number 4!
+After devoting her time in motherhood, Lee returned back to recording and produced her second album Embrace, released in 2011 through Summit Records.
+Embrace beautifully showcases the clarinet’s versatility as she aims to broaden the clarinet’s repertoire by making premiere recordings of some of the most heart-warming classical compositions originally written for voice, strings and piano.
+With a range of surprising selections on this 18 track album, Embrace climbed up HMV Classical Charts in Hong Kong to number 4.